plongquian/pet_shelter/source/adoption/dogs.rst

 .. figure:: chase.png
     :width: 50%

 Meet our sweet boy Chase.
-Chase is a black lab who is 5 years old.
 He is one of our older animals in the shelter, but that doesn't seem to slow him down.
 He loves to play fetch more than any other four-legged friend we have looked after.

+**Pet Details:**
+	* Type: Dog
+	* Breed: Labrador Retriever
+	* Sex: Male
+	* Age: 5 years
+	* Color: Black
+	* Weight: 66 lbs.
+	* Spayed/Neutered: Yes

+**Personality Details:**
+	* Extremely loyal.
+	* Loves to play fetch and tug-of-war.
+	* Loves to exercise.
-Chase is a smaller male, so he will do well in any size of home.
+	* Smaller male, so we will do well in any size of home.

-*LIST OF TRAITS*

 Piper
 -----